Frequently Asked Questions

 Pledging is where you undergo a quarter of learning about the sorority, our history and our inner workings.
 In order to become a Pledge, you must attend at least 3 or the 4 Rush nights and sign up for an interview.
 Interviews are on Friday (and sometimes Saturday as well) of Rush Week.

-What is a "Pledge Mother"?
+What is a "Pledge Educator"?

 Do you have a minimum or maximum number or Pledges needed per quarter?